 Palm Beach Mocha Brownies

 If you’re a fan of mocha desserts, these Palm Beach Mocha Brownies are the ultimate treat!
-They’re rich, dense and irresistible!
+They’re rich, dense, and irresistible!

-For 15 years, our book club meeting in December has involved a lot of gift giving.
+For 15 years, our book club meeting in December has involved a lot of gift-giving.
 My presents always come from the kitchen…I’ve made vanilla extract, limoncello, biscotti, caramel sauce, etc. This year, I decided to make Spicy Sugared Cashews along with some decadent, adult fudgy mocha brownies.
-Adult only because my children will certainly taste the espresso powder and almond extract and complain that they taste funny, although my 23 year old is positive he won’t be bothered by a little coffee taste.
-Maida Haetter’s recipes do not disappoint; she is a master of chocolate and desserts.
-If you haven’t tried her recipes, these Palm Beach Mocha Brownies are an excellent place to start!
+Adult only because my children will certainly taste the espresso powder and almond extract and complain that they taste funny.
+However, my 23-year-old is positive he won’t be bothered by a little coffee taste.

 I’d forgotten all about this recipe till 4 years after I published this post.
 That’s when my friend, Claudia, of What’s Cookin’ Italian Style Cuisine, was searching for an espresso brownie and made this recipe.
 As soon as she posted, I started wondering about what sort of photo I shared so early in my blogging career.

 Well, I found there was room for improvement.
 I baked up a batch of these fudgy mocha brownies immediately as Nick was heading to a friend’s lake house for the weekend and those boys always appreciate a little sweet treat.
 My oldest, Tom (mentioned above when he was 23), is a huge fan of mocha desserts (he’s the only one of my children who drinks coffee), so I saved a number for him, too.
 Bill tasted them, but I knew that there would be too much espresso for him to be thrilled with the results.
 He didn’t mind that they all left the house very quickly.
-If you have family members who don’t enjoy mocha, decrease the espresso powder to 1 tablespoon or even just 1 teaspoon as it will bring out the chocolate without screaming coffee.

 - Whipped Mocha Tart from Pint Sized Baker